 10. Diet Changes

 Some people find that certain foods trigger their migraines.
-Some of the most common culprits are alcohol, caffeine, chocolate, canned foods, cured or processed meats, aged cheeses, cultured dairy (such as yogurt), MSG, and aspartame.
+Some of the most common culprits are alcohol, caffeine, chocolate, canned foods, cured or processed meats, cultured dairy (such as yogurt), MSG, and aspartame.

 Write down your meals and snacks in a "food diary" to help you remember what you ate before a headache came on.
 Then cut out these foods one at a time to see if it helps.